erikhuan/GameProject/README.md

 Secret Charm - Detect Secrets/Hidden Items
 Boomerang - Damage enemies, Grab items, Activate Switches Breeze Leaf - Blow a gust of wind
+-Insert Healing Item- Has X amount of uses that refill at a save point(Goddess Fountains), Can get/find more as you progress.

 ## Map Zones